Cuttack: Chudangagarh Fort

 Chudangagarh otherwise called Sarangagarh is located near the Barang Junction railway station and is 8 km. south-west of Cuttack city on a fair-weather road.
 Like Barabati Fort this fort also played a significant role in the medieval history of Orissa.
 Chodagandadeva of Ganga dynasty selected this site and built the fort for effective safeguard of his vast empire.
 Remains of fort walls, stepped wells, dilapidated temples, tanks with stone revetments, granary house, watch towers and dressed stones are abundantly noticed within the fortified area.
 A ruined palace containing sixteen rooms called Solapura Uasa is located inside the fort.
 The granary of the fort is indicated at a place called Chaula Ghara Banks.
 Chudangagarh is now a protected monument of the Archaeological Survey of India, New Delhi.

-Netaji Birthplace Museum
+Netaji Birth Place Museum

 Cuttack takes pride in being the birthplace of Netaji Subhas Chandra Bose, the prominent Indian freedom-fighter and founder of Azad Hind Fauj.
 The birthplace of Netaji is situated in Oriya Bazar known as Janakinath Bhawan, behind Big Bazaar.
 The place has now been converted into a museum named Netaji Birth Place Museum.
 The museum showcases the original letters written by Netaji along with other important materials used by Netaji.